dewwwald/First/README.md

 - This is a framework for toolkit development.
 Add things as you need them.

 ## Knowledge and resources
 - You should learn css (or some other tech that will displace it) not a framework like this.
 So first go learn that and come back.
-For if css goes far enough and browsers catch on sass could become obsolete.
+For if css improves enough and browsers catch on sass could become obsolete.
 - Read the framework.
-- This framework is as a result of github.com/larrybotha/styleguide, whom use to be my mentor in css
+- Inuit.css is a good idea of what this framework should do.
-- Inuit.css is a good to idea of what this framework should do.
+- Instead of using http patterns (that most frameworks use) well use HTTP/2 patterns.

 ## INSTALLATION